madeofpendletonwool/deck-lotus/README.md

 **Important**: User decks, users, and API keys are automatically backed up and restored using stable UUIDs, so you won't lose your data!

-**Admin Credentials**: The initial admin user is only created if:
+**Admin Credentials**: The system ensures at least one admin always exists:
-1. No user with that username exists yet
+1. **On every startup**, checks if ANY admin user exists
-2. The environment variables are set
+2. **If no admin exists**:
+   - If `ADMIN_USERNAME`, `ADMIN_EMAIL`, `ADMIN_PASSWORD` are set → Creates/promotes that user
+   - If variables not set → Auto-generates random credentials and displays them in terminal (ONCE only!)
+3. **If admin exists** → Skips admin creation

+This means you'll never be locked out - if you accidentally remove all admins, restart the container to create a new one.

-After first login, **immediately change the admin password** in the user profile!
+After first login with default/generated credentials, **immediately change the password** via Settings!

 ### Example .env File